ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 -   The intersections with *all* the shapes are determined;
 -   The closest intersection is chosen, assigning it the BRDF of the corresponding shape.
+-   For semi-transparent materials, reflection and refraction are computed for all intersection points (A, B, C, D).

 # Difference